 Ground Gas Protection Manchester

-UK is experiencing an increase in harmful, naturally occurring sub-ground gases and vapours.
+UK residents are facing increasing problems from dangerous, naturally occurring below-ground gasses and vapours.
 To protect both the structure and its users, it is crucial that ground gases are identified and managed.

 A site could have natural gasses, or they may be the result of an historical use.